 8. Political Instability

-This has been a long-term problem amongst many African countries since it is a result of corrupt leadership and governance across the continent.
+This has been a long-term problem in many African countries since it is a result of corrupt leadership and governance across the continent.
 Instead of complaining and claiming for change in our societies, Africans should work towards cleansing their political systems by eliminating the corrupt and selfish leaders first.

-These are the few key factors affecting the development of Africa’s economy level which is lagging compared to other continents.
+These are the few key factors affecting the development of Africa’s economic level which is lagging compared to other continents.
 The illustrated reasons why Africa has not developed yet should be considered and worked upon by most of the underdeveloped countries to boost their economy.

 Being the most blessed continent in natural resources supply, the continent has however faced challenges in its development due to a few reasons.
 African countries’ corrupt reputation has spread across the world.
 The key factor influencing this is the corrupt Leadership and governance systems in some of its countries.

 Africa’s economic development has been lagging for decades now due to the governance system running most countries.
-Many governments have looked the key development factors affecting their economy thus affecting the development rate negatively.
+Many governments have looked at the key development factors affecting their economy thus affecting the development rate negatively.